 - where the tuition fees, excluding administration and student union fees are less than Rs 44,500;

-- to a person whose total income (net income plus interest and dividends received) for the income year ending 31 December 2011 exceeds Rs 2 million.
+- to a person whose total income (net income plus interest and dividends received) or that of his / her spouse for the income year ending 30 June 2016 exceeds Rs 2 million.

-- A person who has contracted a housing loan, which is secured by a mortgage or fixed charge on immovable property and which is exclusively for the purchase or construction of his first house, may claim a relief in respect of the interest paid on the loan.
+A person who has contracted a housing loan, which is secured by a mortgage or fixed charge on immoveable property and which is exclusively for the purchase or construction of his house, may claim a relief in respect of the interest paid on the loan.

-- The loan must have been contracted on or after 1stjuly 2006 from a bank, a non-bank deposit taking institution or an insurance company.
+The loan must have been contracted on or after 1 July 2006 from:

 - is, at the time the loan is contracted, already the owner of a residential building;